puppetlabs/puppet-docs/source/puppet/5.1/lang_updating_manifests.markdown

 include outer
 ```

-Prior to Puppet 4.x, the value supplied to `notice()` will resolve to the string dynamic.
+Prior to Puppet 4.0, the value supplied to `notice()` resolved to the string dynamic.

-Now, in Puppet 4.x, the value supplied to `notice()` will resolve to an empty string.
+Since Puppet 4.x, the value supplied to `notice()` resolves to an empty string.

 The behavior of resource defaults has not been changed.

 ### += and -=

-These operators have been removed.
-You can run the puppet-lint plugin to check your existing code base for them.
+The `+=` and `-=` operators were removed in Puppet 4.0.
+You can run the puppet-lint plugin to check your existing code for them.

 ### Modules using the Ruby DSL

-Finally, the long-deprecated Ruby DSL has been fully removed from Puppet.
+Finally, the long-deprecated Ruby DSL was fully removed from Puppet 4.0.